How to Make the Most of Disney World – 11 Time Saving Tips

 If your crew is into juice, yogurt and bagels, you can have them in your bag and distribute them on the bus ride to the parks or as you are standing in line.
 You can always grab a coffee somewhere in the parks for you to enjoy!

-Go West Young Man.
-When you come up to an attraction and you see 2 lines heading into it, always head to the left one and you almost always save some time.
+When you are in an attraction queue and you see see it split into two lines, head to the left one and you almost always save some time.
 It is human nature to stay to the right side so go against your instincts.

 Eat Off Times.
 We know, you always eat lunch at noon and dinner at 6:00.
 Well, not at Disney World!
 You are going to live on the wild side and eat lunch at 11:00 and dinner at 4:00.